 Phase 2: List and Add Data Objects

 Adding data objects to Exago is easy.
 All you have to do is point to the database using a connection string and then select the objects you want users to access.
-Preparing data objects for reporting both at the database level and at the configuration level—that requires some forethought and strategy.
+Preparing data objects for BI reporting both at the database level and at the configuration level—that requires some forethought and strategy.

 It’s generally more performant, for example, to report off data tables that have been denormalized than to pull purely transactional data.
 Denormalization reduces the number of tables or views that your users have to navigate, which not only speeds up database queries by reducing the number of joins it takes to retrieve the necessary records but also improves the user experience and encourages product adoption.
 If connecting to a multi-tenant database, it’s also important to have tenant columns and/or schema owner information added to the requisite data objects so that Exago roles can be configured (see Phase 5).